movidiam/php-test/README.md

 # Movidiam PHP test for candidates

+**Please don't fork this repository** - clone it and send us a zip file with everything in

+## Instructions

 Write a **CLI tool** using PHP that

 1. Fetches an amount of *top games* from the [twitch.tv API](https://github.com/justintv/Twitch-API/blob/master/v3_resources/games.md#get-gamestop) specified by the user